All Episodes

 I'm liking it.

-I think it's still just creamy.
+I think she's still just creamy.

-I love anything that's creamy.amy.
+I love anything that's creamy.

-So, mom, Minnie.
+So mom, Minnie.

 Yeah.